-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation audit committee monitors and reports to the board of directors about: significant accounting policies, significant accounting estimates, related party transactions, and uncertainties and risks, including in relation to the outlook for the current year.
-Directors.
-3.4.5.
-The Committee recommends that the audit committee: annually assesses the need for an internal audit, and in such case, makes recommendations on selecting, appointing and removing the head of the internal audit function and on the budget of the internal audit function, and monitor the executive board's follow- up on the conclusions and recommendations of the internal audit function.
-X The Board of Directors has per 5 November 2013 decided to close down the company's internal audit function.
-The Board of Directors has assessed that the tasks of assessing internal control systems and risk management systems are better carried out by the company's external auditor and other internal control functions in the company.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation audit, and in such case, makes recommendations on selecting, appointing and removing the head of the internal audit function and on the budget of the internal audit function, and monitor the executive board's follow-up on the conclusions and recommendations of the internal audit function. carried out by the company's external auditor and other internal control functions in the company.
 Based on the work conducted by the external auditors and internal control functions the audit committee reviews and assesses the internal control systems and the management's guidelines for such systems annually, and either recommends that the Board of Directors approve the systems or ensures that necessary improvements are implemented.
 The Executive Managements follow-up on conclusions and recommendations made in this respect.
 3.4.6.
-The Committee recommends that the board of directors establish a nomination committee chaired by the chairman of the board of directors with Х The tasks of a nomination committee are carried out by the Chairmanship who annually provides the Board of Directors with information about: qualifications required in the two governing bodies and for a given position, the expected time

-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation at least the following preparatory tasks: describe the qualifications required by the board of directors and the executive board, and for a specific membership, state the time expected to be spent on having to carry out the membership, as well as assess the competences, knowledge and experience of the two governing bodies combined, annually assess the structure, size, composition and results of the board of directors and the executive board, as well as recommend any changes to the board of directors, annually assess the competences, knowledge and experience of the individual members of management, and report to the board of directors in this respect, consider proposals from relevant persons, including shareholders and members of the board of directors and the executive board for candidates for the board of directors and the executive board, and propose an action plan to the board of directors on the future composition of the board of commitment for a position and the balance of skills, knowledge and experience available in the two governing bodies. • the structure, size, composition and performance of the governing bodies including suggested changes, • skills, knowledge and experience of the individual members of the governing bodies, • proposals submitted by relevant persons, including shareholders and members of the governing bodies, for candidates for executive positions. • identified and recommended candidates for the governing bodies.
+The Committee recommends that the board of directors establish a nomination committee chaired by the chairman of the board of directors with at least the following preparatory tasks: describe the qualifications required by the board of directors and the executive board, and for a specific membership, state the time expected to be spent on having to carry out the membership, as well as assess the competences, knowledge and experience of the two governing bodies combined, annually assess the structure, size, composition and results of the board of directors and the executive board, as well as recommend any changes to the board of directors, annually assess the competences, knowledge and experience of the individual members of management, and report to the board of directors in this X The tasks of a nomination committee are carried out by the Chairmanship who annually provides the Board of Directors with information about: • qualifications required in the two governing bodies and for a given position, the expected time commitment for a position and the balance of skills, knowledge and experience available in the two governing bodies. • the structure, size, composition and performance of the governing bodies including suggested changes, • skills, knowledge and experience of the individual members of the governing bodies, • proposals submitted by relevant persons, including shareholders and members of the governing bodies, for candidates for executive positions. • identified and recommended candidates for the governing bodies.